kevin-troy/peg_contact_net/README.md

-# peg_contact_net
+# Contact Point Estimation for Robotic Peg Insertion
- Estimating contact points via wrench feedback
+A neural network that approximates contact locations from wrench feedback.